empalmer/masters_project/README.md

 # Masters Project at Oregon State University Spring 2021

-## Topic:

-My masters project research:

-Following this paper I presented last term that uses GEEs on tree based - correlated microbiome longitudinal measures
+### Overview
+Following [this paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008108), I am using a tree-based correlation structure and integrating with longitudinal correlation structure for microbiome data.
+Using generalized estimating equations for model fitting.

+### Current status:
+Working on getting the code working on a case study

+### Goals:

-Working on getting the code working on a case study Apply to a more realistic dataset, this paper only has 9 outs, 2 repeated measures
+- Apply to larger dataset, the paper in the dataset only has 9 OTUs, 2 repeated measures

-Also adjust taking into account sequencing depth, instead of using relative abundance
+- Also adjust taking into account sequencing depth, instead of using relative abundance

 ## About this repository